-- On returning to the Letter Carrier craft following assignment to another craft to work a permanent light- or limited-duty assignment (Article 13.4.I). - Upon involuntary reassignment because of: (a) the discontinuation or consolidation of an independent installation; (b) the transfer of a classified station or branch to the jurisdiction of another installation; (c) the creation of an independent installation out of a classified station or branch; or (d) a delivery unit optimization (DUO) event (Article 12.5.C.1.b & d; 12.5.C.2.a; 12.5.C.3.a; 12.5.C.5.b(1)(a)).
+- On returning to the Letter Carrier craft following assignment to another craft to work a permanent light-duty or limited-duty assignment (Article 13.4.I). - Upon involuntary reassignment because of: (a) the discontinuation or consolidation of an independent installation; (b) the transfer of a classified station or branch to the jurisdiction of another installation; (c) the creation of an independent installation out of a classified station or branch; or (d) a delivery unit optimization (DUO) event (Article 12.5.C.1.b and 12.5.C.1.d; 12.5.C.2.a; 12.5.C.3.a; and 12.5.C.5.b(1)(a)).